Video game content rating system: North America

 The Entertainment Software Rating Board (ESRB) is a self-regulatory organization that assigns age and content ratings, enforces industry-adopted advertising guidelines, and ensures responsible online privacy principles for computer and video games and other entertainment software in countries of North America.
-PEGI ratings are used on some French-language games sold in Canada.
 Despite being self-regulatory, in Canada, games rated by the ESRB are required by law to be rated and/or restricted, though this only varies at a province and territory level.
-ESRB ratings can be found on games for Nintendo systems in the countries of Malaysia, Saudi Arabia (until Nintendo of Europe began overseeing the market), Singapore, and the United Arab Emirates until 2024.
-This system was used in Mexico as well until it was replaced by a local rating system on May 27, 2021.

-A similar system also exists for arcade video games, which is enforced by the American Amusement Machine Association (AAMA) and the Amusement and Music Operators Association (AMOA).
-It is called the Parental Advisory System, and uses three colors for ratings - green (Suitable for All Ages), yellow (Mild Content), and red (Strong Content).
-Stickers displaying the ratings are placed on the game marquees, and the rating can also be displayed during the attract mode if the game's developer or publisher chooses to do so.